 Is Life a Recipe – A strange title?
 Perhaps.
-But it is the title of my Singapore food blog nonetheless.

 We just eat, with no real thought to what we’re eating, when we’re eating, where we’re eating, who we’re eating with – we miss the origins, the culture, the history, the nuances associated to the dish.